tsgates/arch-wiki-markdown/wiki/Creating_Arch_Linux_disk_image.md

     # losetup -f --show archlinux.raw
     # kpartx -a /dev/loop0

-Note:kpartx is part of the multipath-tools package.
+Note:kpartx is part of the multipath-tools-git package from the AUR.
 See QEMU#Mounting_a_partition_inside_a_raw_disk_image for other ways to mount a partition inside a disk image.
 But beware: GRUB2 will not install correctly to the disk image unless the partition loopback device